coala/coala-atom/README.md

-This package offers a plugin for the atom editor to use the code analysis software [coala](https://github.com/coala/coala) inside the text-editor.
+This package offers a plugin for the atom editor to use the code analysis software [coala](https://github.com/coala/coala) inside the editor..

 # INSTALLATION

 1. Install [coala](https://github.com/coala/coala)
-2.  `apm install coala` or use the atom GUI
+2.  `apm install coala`

     Note:
      * If the `linter` atom package is not currently installed, it will be installed for you.
      * If you are behind a firewall and seeing SSL errors when installing packages, you may find the fix at [atom manual](http://flight-manual.atom.io/getting-started/sections/installing-atom/#setting-up-a-proxy)
+Add a couple lines to test here`

 # AUTHORS